The ERA of FOLE: Foundation: Conclusion

 \section{Conclusion}

 The {\ttfamily ERA} data model describes the conceptual model for a community of discourse, which can be used as the foundation for designing relational databases.
 The first-order logical environment {\ttfamily FOLE} provides a rigorous and principled approach to distributed inter-operable first-order information systems, which integrates ontologies and databases into a unified framework.
 In this paper, we have discussed in detail the representation of elements of the {\ttfamily ERA} data model with components of the {\ttfamily FOLE} logical environment, described interpretation basics, and illustrated the connections between {\ttfamily FOLE} and other data models in knowledge representation.
-In the near future, we will complete the presentation of the {\ttfamily FOLE} logical environment by discussing the formalism and semantics of many-sorted logic in the paper Kent~\cite{kent:fole:era:supstruc} and database interpretation in the paper Kent~\cite{kent:fole:era:interp}.
-After this, two papers are pending on the integration of federated systems of knowledge, either over a fixed type domain or over a fixed universe.
+We complete the presentation of the {\ttfamily FOLE} logical environment by discussing the formalism and semantics of many-sorted logic in the paper Kent~\cite{kent:fole:era:supstruc} and database interpretation in the papers Kent~\cite{kent:fole:era:tbl} and Kent~\cite{kent:fole:era:db}.